suit-wg/architecture/draft-ietf-suit-architecture.md

 Once the device operator triggers update via the status tracker, it will keep track of the update process on the device.
 This allows the device operator to know what devices have received an update and which of them are still pending an update.

+Firmware images can be conveyed to devices in a variety of ways, including USB, UART, WiFi, BLE, low-power WAN technologies.
+At the application layer a variety of different protocols may be used as well.
+MQTT, CoAP, and HTT are the most popular application layer protocols used by IoT devices.
+This architecture does not make assumptions about how the firmware images are distributed to the devices.

+In some cases it may be desireable to distribute firmware images using a multicast or broadcast protocol.
+This architecture does not make any assumptions about such a protocol.
+However, given that broadcast may be desirable for some networks, updates must cause the least disruption possible both in metadata and firmware transmission.

+For an update to be broadcast friendly, it cannot rely on link layer, network layer, or transport layer security.
+A solution has to rely on security protection applied to the manifest and firmware image instead.
+In addition, the same manifest must be deliverable to many devices, both those to which it applies and those to which it does not, without a chance that the wrong device will accept the update.
+Considerations that apply to network broadcasts apply equally to the use of third-party content distribution networks for payload distribution.

 ~~~~
                                                       +----------+